annotation/text-fabric/tf/docs/main/cheatsheet.md

 ```
 A.collect(volumes, ...)
 ```
-:   collect several volumes into a new work
+:   collect several volumes into a new collection
 :   `tf.advanced.display.export`
 :   `tf.fabric.Fabric.collect`